shipreq/shipreq/Code/webapp-server/src/docker/ssl/README.md

       KeyManagerPassword - PKCS12 password.

   These are already configured to be provided via properties.
-  The properties are in `start.d/ssl-passwords.ini` and look like this:
+  The properties are in `ssl-passwords.ini` and look like this:
       jetty.sslContext.keyStorePassword=OBF:blah1
       jetty.sslContext.trustStorePassword=OBF:blah1
       jetty.sslContext.keyManagerPassword=OBF:blah2